School List – 7 Great Schools with Vet Nutrition Programs

 Address : Columbus, OH

 Ohio State University offers nutrition support services such as consultations for home-made diets and special recommendations for patients who are suffering from cancer, kidney disease, heart disease and other ailments.
 An indoor cat initiative has even been launched to support the health and well-being of indoor cats.
 Students in the school's veterinary program may be able to learn from Dr. Tony Buffington, a DVM who has both his master's and PhD in nutrition and is a professor with the school's department of veterinary clinical sciences.
-Dr. Buffington is also a diplomate with the ACVN.
+Dr. Buffington is also a diplomate with the ACVIM.

 Methodology

 Many veterinary programs offer comprehensive education to prepare future students for professional careers.
-When it comes to nutrition, however, not all schools offer electives for nutrition or have professors on staff who are certified with the ACVN.
+When it comes to nutrition, however, not all schools offer electives for nutrition or have professors on staff who are certified with the ACVIM.
 When deciding what schools to put on the this list of seven great schools with vet nutrition programs, we used a combination of the following:

 2. Nutrition courses: Nearly all of these schools offered a basic course in nutrition and some even had additional electives available.
 A listing of courses were not available for all schools, so this information was simply not verifiable for these.